LRShao/pathtracer/README.md

 http://462cmu.github.io/asst3_pathtracer/

-some of the pictures produced by this simple pathtracer, which still has some noise and artifacts, probably due to the low sample rate.
+Below are some of the images rendered by this simple pathtracer.

 ## Task 1-3: Implementing a Bounding Volume Hierarchy (BVH)
 ### Utah Teapot